RILD Building Level 4

 Following this I returned to my hometown of Edinburgh to complete a Masters degree in Integrative Neuroscience.
 During this time I worked in the lab of Dr Ian Duguid and became interested in neural circuits controlling behaviour.
 Specifically I investigated how noradrenaline neurons innervating the primary motor cortex are arranged and how they contribute to behavioural output from the cortex.

-I recently relocated in Exeter to begin a PhD project in the lab of Dr Kate Ellacott.
+I then relocated in Exeter to begin a PhD project in the lab of Dr Kate Ellacott looking at mechanisms underlying the brain's control of food intake, specifically communication between neurons and glia.

 Follow me on twitter: @ajmacdonald93